shakfu/chuck-max/source/projects/chuck_tilde/README.md

-# luajit~
+# chuck_tilde~

-An audio external with an embedded luajit engine.
+An audio external with an embedded chuck engine.